-9.3 Relative Distinguished Names
+9.3 Relative distinguished name

 Each object and entry has at least one relative distinguished name (RDN).
-An RDN of an object or alias entry consists of a set of attribute type and value (with optional context list) pairs, each of which matches, using the equality matching rule and the applicable context matching rule, a distinct distinguished attribute value of the entry.
+An RDN of an object or alias entry consists of a set of attribute type and value pairs, each of which matches, using the equality matching rule, a distinct distinguished attribute value of the entry.